Murder of Glenn Kopitske

-The murder of Glenn Kopitske (July 24, 1966 – July 31, 2003) occurred in Wisconsin on July 31, 2003, when 37-year-old Kopitske was killed by 17-year-old Gary Hirte.
+The murder of Glenn Kopitske (July 24, 1966 – July 31, 2003) occurred in Winnebago County, Wisconsin on July 31, 2003, when 37-year-old Kopitske was killed by 17-year-old Gary Hirte.
 Hirte initially admitted to killing Kopitske "to see if he could get away with it"; however, he later claimed to have experienced temporary insanity that resulted from his rage after a supposed homosexual encounter with Kopitske.

 The victim

 Glenn Kopitske was adopted by Shirley and Virgil Kopitske, a couple who had already buried four children.
 After college at the University of Texas in Dallas, where he tried his hand at stand-up comedy, he returned to live near his parents in Winnebago County, Wisconsin.
 Diagnosed with bipolar disorder as a teenager, Kopitske needed to be close to his parents but required some independence as well.

 In 1996, Kopitske—who received a monthly federal check due to his psychological disability, and supported himself by working at Wal-Mart and substitute teaching in New London—took $500 and declared himself a candidate for the White House, even though he was five years too young to qualify as a presidential candidate.
 He even invited citizens to a meet-and-greet luncheon.
 He did community theater, appearing in a local theater production of Joseph and the Amazing Technicolor Dreamcoat.

 At 37, Kopitske—never married—lived alone in Winnebago County, far from any neighbors.